 TPS complies with state guidelines to practice eight evacuation drills and four lockdown drills per school year.
 We maintain an internal guide for conducting drills and emergency procedures.
-This will be reviewed and updated before the start of the 2020-21 school year to reflect social distancing guidelines, indicating that students and faculty are to maintain a distance of six feet when they gather on the fields outside for our headcount, and by reviewing where each class should gather in order to preserve maximum distance.
+They will be reviewed and updated before the start of the 2021-2022 school year to reflect social distancing guidelines, indicating that students and faculty are to maintain a minimum distance of three feet when they gather on the fields outside for our headcount and by reviewing where each class should gather to maintain maximum distance.
 Considering our entire population is spread out across two huge fields, maintaining distance will be manageable.
-In addition, faculty and students will be re-trained accordingly, including a note that all staircases become 'down' staircases when evacuating the building.
-During lockdown drills, students will be required to wear masks, however, 6 feet distance will not be sustained during that time.
+In addition, faculty and students will be re-trained accordingly.
+During lockdown drills, students will be required to wear masks; however, 3 feet distance may not be sustained during that time.